fin3ss3g0d/evilgophish/README.md

 Redirect rules have been included to keep unwanted visitors from visiting the phishing server as well as an IP blacklist.
 The blacklist contains IP addresses/blocks owned by ProofPoint, Microsoft, TrendMicro, etc. Redirect rules will redirect known *"bad"* remote hostnames as well as User-Agent strings.

+## Email Campaign Setup

-Once the setup script is run, the next steps are:
+Once `setup.sh` is run, the next steps are:

 1. Make sure the `Apache2` log file for `evilginx2` exists before starting `GoPhish` (starting `Apache2` will automatically do this)
 2. Start `GoPhish` and configure email template (see note below about email opened tracking), email sending profile, fake landing page, and groups